omeka/omeka-s-enduser/docs/content/vocabularies.md

 * `owl:FunctionalProperty`
 * `owl:InverseFunctionalProperty`.

-For example, an imported ontology with an `owl:ObjectProperty` is not restricted to having objects that are URIs: Omeka S will accept a Literal value without complaint.
+For example, an imported ontology with an `owl:ObjectProperty` is not restricted to having objects that are URIs; Omeka S will accept a Literal value without complaint.
+You can use [resource template](../content/resource-template.md) settings to require a data type on properties, so that someone filling out, for example, the `owl:ObjectProperty` field in a template is required to enter a URI value.

 It is up to the person entering metadata to adhere to the standards as best they can.

 ## Delete a vocabulary

-With the exception of Dublin Core and Dublin Core Type, global administrators can delete any vocabulary from the Omeka S installation, either from the Vocabulary browse or the Vocabulary edit page.
+With the exception of Dublin Core and Dublin Core Type, Global Administrators can delete any vocabulary from the Omeka S installation, either from the Vocabulary browse or the Vocabulary edit page.
+Supervisors can delete vocabularies they have imported, but not others' vocabularies or the default ones included with Omeka S.

 From the Vocabulary browse page, click the trash can/delete icon in the row for the vocabulary you want to delete (labelled as 1 in the image below).
 A drawer will open on the right side of the browser asking you to confirm that you want to delete the vocabulary (labelled as 2 in the image below).
 To delete, click the "Confirm delete" button, and to cancel, simply close the drawer.